Adarsh-Johny/MilitarySearch.UI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.

+## Install Packages

+Download Node.js from this url `https://nodejs.org/en/download`.

+Install Angular CLI as per the instructions `https://angular.io/cli`

+Navigate to project base folder with package.json.
+Open terminal and run `npm install` for installing necessary packages for running the application

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.